canton7/fuelphp-casset/readme.md

 Images
 ------

-Although the origin Asset library provided groups, etc, for dealing with images, I couldn't see the point.
+Although the original Asset library provided groups, etc, for dealing with images, I couldn't see the point.

 Therefore image handling is somewhat simpler, and can be summed up by the following line: